openmanuscript/openmanuscript/tools/README.md

 (docx), as this is the industry standard for sharing manuscripts.

 By default, the tool assumes it is being run in the manuscript directory.
 If this is not the case, an explicit path must set on the command line.
-The output is a document